Fideltodayy/alx-low_level_programming/README.md

 This is a repository of sprint 1 of my ALX program.
-Basically exploring in low level programming in C programming language
+Majorly exploring in low level programming in C programming language